 When you have to say no to internal stakeholders, give a brief, clear, and kind explanation.
 Go back to the original vision and purpose of the product to justify your decision.
 With your in-house team, you should be more specific and provide data to validate your decision.

-Developing and Launching Features
+Developing and Launching New Product Features

 Once a feature makes its way onto your roadmap and your team begins development, be sure that you’re sharing all significant data.
 Your team should know why customers want and (more importantly) need the feature and how they would use it.
 They should also understand how the feature fits in with the product’s overarching goals, so that they can stay on track during the development phase.